Klaim/cpp-proposals/PXXXX Implicit Return Type.rst

     return { id, result };
   }

-Since this has implications with respect to return type deduction, we additionally propose an alteration to [dcl.spec.auto]/13; specifically, a previous declaration that used a placeholder type for the return type may now be redeclared or defined using a concrete type (iff the concrete type is compatible with the placeholder type).
-Doing so shall resolve the placeholder type to the concrete type.

 Additionally, and for obvious reasons, we propose to remove the prohibition ([dcl.fct]/11) against defining types in return type specifications.
 We additionally note that this prohibition is already not enforced by at least one major compiler (MSVC).
 We further believe this prohibition to be outdated; it made sense in C++98, but with recent changes such as the addition of ``decltype`` and the ability to omit the type name in a ``return`` statement returning an in-place constructed class, the reasons for the prohibition have been greatly mitigated.
 This other part of this proposal would largely remove any remaining motivation for the prohibition.